-Revenues increased by \$4,246,521, primarily due to the receipt of more grant monies in 2017 over 2016.
+Revenues increased by \$2,900,105, primarily due to a gain on assets held for resale and the receipt of more grant monies which was offset by a decrease in demolition fee reimbursements in 2018 over 2017.

 The Corporation's main revenue sources are Federal and State grants and penalties on late paid delinquent property taxes and interest on those delinquencies collected and distributed to the Corporation by the County Fiscal Officer.